Best Day Trips from Tokyo, Japan

 Wedged between the megacity giants of Yokohama and Tokyo, Kawasaki is used to getting overlooked and overshadowed.
 Spend just a day here, though, and this city of 1.5 million people might well surprise you with its lesser-known & unique charms.

-Stick to the city centre and get enchanted by Kawasaki Daishi, a handsome temple featuring beautiful reconstructions of its Henan Period architecture.
+Stick to the city center and get enchanted by Kawasaki Daishi, a handsome temple featuring beautiful reconstructions of its Henan Period architecture.
 Among the coolest and most unique things to do in Kawasaki, however, is to tackle Anata no Warehouse, not far from Kawasaki Station.

 Cyber Kowloon Walled City - 12.
 Cyber Kowloon Walled City neonsign - Warehouse Kawasaki, 2014-06-02 (by Ken OHYAMA)